-The organization provides a forum for discussion and action relating to school policies and issues and plans social events and career investigation opportunities.
-They inform students and faculty of current activities and issues.
+The organization provides a forum for discussion and action regarding school policies and issues, plans social events, and coordinates professional development opportunities.
 All SILS students are automatically ILSSA members.

 - Faculty Liaison: Dean Gary Marchionini